 The Institute convenes an annual Statelessness Summer Course during the first week of August at Tilburg University in the Netherlands.
 The course looks at statelessness globally and draws participants from all regions of the world.
 The 2018 edition of the Summer Course will be held 30 July – 3 August 2018.
-Applications for the 2018 Summer Course are welcome until 15 March 2018.
+The application deadline for the 2018 Summer Course has now passed.